 On the other hand, those looking to take greater control over their retirement accounts, particularly for those looking to diversify into alternative asset classes like real estate, an SDIRA is certainly worth considering.

-Remember: investing in an SDIRA does not need to be an all-or-nothing approach.
+Investing in an SDIRA does not need to be an all-or-nothing approach.
 Someone can keep a portion—even a majority—of their funds invested in traditional stocks, bonds and equities.
-They might decide to roll only a fraction of their money into an SDIRA to be invested in alternative assets.
-Moreover, they could choose to roll their entire account into an SDIRA, keeping most of their current holdings as-is, while liquidating just a fraction to invest in real estate.
+People might choose to transfer only a portion of their money into an SDIRA for investing in alternative assets.
+Additionally, they could choose to roll their entire account into an SDIRA, keeping most of their current holdings as-is, while liquidating just a fraction to invest in real estate.
 By moving funds into an SDIRA now, it provides the investor with the flexibility to invest in alternative assets if and when he or she feels comfortable doing so.

 What is a Self-Directed IRA?